Investor Day 2025

 Market and operational focus

-• Québec: Aims to capture one-third of new wind market opportunities, leveraging strong partnerships with First Nations, government, and local communities.
+• Québec: Aims to capture one-third of new wind market opportunities, leveraging strong partnerships with First Nations, local communities, and government.

 • Ontario: Focus on battery storage and wind, with all major projects featuring Indigenous partnerships, long-term contracts, and eligibility for 30% investment tax credits.

-• U.S.: Prioritizing high-quality solar and wind projects in New York and other core markets, with disciplined project selection and selective acquisitions.
+• U.S.: Prioritizing high-quality solar and wind projects in New York and other core markets, with disciplined project selection and potential for strategic M&A.

 • U.K.: Ambitious growth in wind, solar, and battery storage, supported by government targets, M&A, and leveraging French expertise.

-• France: Mature platform with focus on wind, solar, repowering, and dynamic energy solutions, consolidating leadership as the largest independent onshore wind producer.
+• France: Mature platform with leadership in onshore wind, focus on repowering, solar, and dynamic energy solutions, including corporate and utility PPAs.

 Partial view of Summaries dataset, powered by Quartr API